Strategy White Paper External Frequently Asked Questions (FAQs)

 The Innovation Center has multiple strategies to ensure the use of patient-reported outcome measures does not exacerbate health disparities.
 The Innovation Center aims to select measures that have undergone robust testing in a diverse sample of patients, and that take into account different levels of literacy needed to understand the questions included in the measure.
 The Innovation Center prioritizes measures that can be offered in multiple languages (e.g., CAHPS), include different communication preferences, such as telephone, postal mail, and/or electronic platforms, and do not require significant time or resources on the part of the patient to complete.

-As described in the Innovation Center’s 1-year status update report on its Strategy Refresh, the Innovation Center is also actively identifying and considering strategies to use quality measures to monitor and address disparities in care and outcomes.
+As described in the Innovation Center’s 1-year status update report on its Strategy Refresh (PDF), the Innovation Center is also actively identifying and considering strategies to use quality measures to monitor and address disparities in care and outcomes.
 Some of these strategies include using quality measures that can provide insight into factors influencing health equity (e.g., screening for health-related social needs), stratifying patient-reported measures by key patient characteristics (e.g., dual eligibility status) or geographic markers (e.g., area deprivation index (ADI)), and sharing information with providers so they can implement strategies to minimize identified disparities.
 The Innovation Center also works with other components at CMS such as the CMS Office of Minority Health and the Center for Clinical Standards and Quality (CCSQ), to align on strategies for using patient-reported measures and other quality measures to identify and address disparities.

 Strategic Objectives and Model Strategies